 - 28.41.
 Pursuant to Rule 3.10(2) of the Local Court (Civil Jurisdiction) Rules 1998 and section 104 of the Act, documents may be filed electronically in the Court registry in which the proceedings are or are intended to be listed. - 28.42.
-Electronic filing of documents will be via email to the relevant, or nearest permanent, Court registry as set out below: - Darwin Childrens Court: Darwin.ChildrensCourt@nt.gov.au; - Alice Springs Local Court: CivilRegistryAsp.DOJ@nt.gov.au; or - Katherine Local Court: KatherineRegistry.DOJ@nt.gov.au. - 28.43.
+Electronic filing of documents will be via email to the relevant, or nearest permanent, Court registry as set out below: - Darwin Childrens Court: Darwin.ChildrensCourt@nt.gov.au; - Alice Springs Local Court: ASLC.CivilRegistry@nt.gov.au; or - Katherine Local Court: Katherine.LocalCourt@nt.gov.au. - 28.43.
 When filing a document electronically, each document will be in PDF format not exceeding 10MB, not less than A4 size and be capable of being printed in a clear and readable format (minimum of 200 DPI).
 If the proceedings have been given a court file number, that number must be clearly marked on the cover page of each document. - 28.44.
 If accepted and received within the prescribed filing hours, a document will be taken to have been filed at the time it is received in the relevant Local Court email inbox. - 28.45.
 The Court's prescribed filing hours are from 8.00 am until 4.00 pm weekdays (excluding public holidays).
 Any document received after 4.00 pm will be taken to have been filed the next business day. - 28.46.
-In the event that the applicant wishes to have the matter (other than Application's for Temporary Protection Orders) listed at short notice, the applicant shall submit a covering letter with the application outlining the reasons why the Registrar should list the matter urgent. - 28.47.
+In the event that the applicant wishes to have the matter (other than Applications for Temporary Protection Orders) listed at short notice, the applicant shall submit a covering letter with the application outlining the reasons for urgency. - 28.47.
 Once a document has been accepted by the registry for electronic filing the Registrar will date and seal the document (and where necessary allocate a date and time for mention) before returning a copy of the sealed document/s by way of 'reply all' to the email address used by the filing party. - 28.48.
 Acceptance of electronic documents will be at the discretion of the Registrar who may, by email, decline to accept a document for electronic filing should it fail to meet the requirements of this Practice Direction or any other requirements under the Rules. - 28.49.
-Should a registrar decline to accept a document electronically, the Registrar will notify the relevant party of the refusal via email and that party will be required to physically file sufficient copies of the document/s (including the original) for all relevant court files plus an additional copy for sealing and return. - 28.50.
-A party, having filed a document electronically pursuant to this Practice Direction, will be responsible for the service of the document.
+Should a Registrar decline to accept a document electronically, the Registrar will notify the relevant party of the refusal via email and that party will be required to physically file sufficient copies of the document/s (including the original) for all relevant court files plus an additional copy for sealing and return. - 28.50.
+A party having filed a document electronically pursuant to this Practice Direction will be responsible for the service of the document. - 28.51.
+Parties are to allow for a 24 hour court registry turnaround from electronic filing to return of sealed copy.